The Fall of the House of Usher (1928 French film): Reception

 From retrospective reviews, critic Troy Howarth commented that the film was "one of the most renowned of experimental silent films" noting "The rapid cutting, fetishistic closeups and generally dreamy ambience bring the movie closer to the realm of filmic poetry than anything else".
 Howarth concluded that the film was Epstein's "most enduring contribution to cinema".

 American critic Roger Ebert included the film on his list of "Great Movies".
 In 2021, The Daily Star ranked The Fall of the House of Usher 8th on its list of the greatest short story adaptations, praising it for "manag[ing] the almost impossible feat of the perfect Edgar Allan Poe adaption".

 It was listed by Paste magazine in 2021 as one of the "13 Best Edgar Allan Poe Adaptations".

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.